lbkings/wordsandvowels/README.md

 # wordsandvowels
-data related to vowel/word adjustment task that looks at how context effects changes bias pattern towards a vowel and words.
+data related to vowel/word adjustment tasks that look at how context effects changes bias pattern towards a vowel and/or words.